Thanksgiving Day Holiday Period Estimate for 2023

 A medically consulted injury is an injury serious enough that a medical professional was consulted.
 Based on the current medically consulted injury to death ratio of 114:1 and rounded to the nearest hundred, the estimate of nonfatal medically consulted injuries that will result from crashes during the holiday period is 57,800, with a 90% confidence interval of 50,000 to 66,100.

 Lives saved with seat belts

-Studies show seat belts, when used, are 45% effective in preventing fatalities among front-seat passenger car occupants (see note below for more detail).
-An estimated 169 lives may be saved this Thanksgiving holiday period because vehicle occupants wear their safety belts.
-An additional 102 lives could be saved if everyone wears safety belts.
+Studies show seat belts, when used, are 45% effective in preventing fatalities among front-seat passenger car occupants (see note below for more details).
+An estimated 201 lives may be saved this Thanksgiving holiday period because vehicle occupants wear their seat belts.
+An additional 118 lives could be saved if everyone wears seat belts.

 - Data Table

-Note: Highest blood-alcohol concentration among drivers or motorcycle riders involved in the crash was 0.08 grams per deciliter (g/dL) or higher.
+Note: The highest blood-alcohol concentration among drivers or motorcycle riders involved in the crash was 0.08 grams per deciliter (g/dL) or higher.
 The holiday periods used to calculate the percentages conform to the NHTSA holiday period definitions that add another quarter day to the periods used for the NSC estimate.

 Although the reduction in the risk of fatal injury from wearing seat belts is higher for light-truck occupants at 50%, the lower figure for passenger car occupants is used in the calculations here as the more conservative measure.
 The most recent data from FARS indicate that seat belt use by fatally injured passenger car and light truck occupants was 48.4%.